beautiful happy boy with painted hands

 The Essence of Community-Based Child Abuse Prevention

-Examples of CBCAP programs funded by State Lead Agencies and Tribal and Migrant grantees are primary and secondary prevention activities, like public awareness campaigns, home visiting programs for new parents, family resource centers, parent support groups, public education activities, and respite care.
+Examples of CBCAP programs funded by State Lead Agencies and Tribal and Migrant grantees are public awareness campaigns, home visiting programs for new parents, family resource centers, parent support groups, public education activities, and respite care.
 Primary prevention provides support to the public and secondary prevention services generally focus on vulnerable populations or individuals.
 This can include people with substance misuse disorder, teen parents, underserved people of color, and those who identify as LGBTQ+.

 Primary and secondary prevention are allowable activities using CBCAP funds.
 Tertiary, or child protection activities, are not funded by CBCAP.